Table of Contents

 I encourage you to take the leap and get on the TRX train today.
 It is the perfect trainer whether you are trying to gain muscle or become more flexible.

-Alternatives to the TRX Trainer - Suspension Trainers on a Budget
+Alternatives- Suspension Trainers on a Budget

 I highly suggest just saving $99 and purchasing the cheapest TRX models, but it’s worth noting that there are other suspension trainers on the market.
 A simple amazon search will yield a variety of suspension trainers that are slightly cheaper than the one highlighted in this article.